 Cons: No way to feather masks or selections like in Photoshop.

-Pros: free for private, educational or non-profit org use.
+Pros: Free for private, educational or non-profit org use.
 Fairly quick viewer, with some nice built in tools, like lossless JPG rotation and cropping.
 As just a viewer, slightly faster than Irfanview thanks to reading ahead.

-However, for workflow, XnView is amazing.
+For workflow, XnView is amazing.
 Being able to tag the photos I liked, and then go see that short list, and just drag that into Photoshop or Paint.NET is fantastic.
 Saves me so much time!

 Cons: 29EUR for commercial use.